-In Ohio, a personal representative of the deceased person’s estate can file a wrongful death suit on behalf of the estate and certain family members.
-Oftentimes, the executor of the deceased’s will can file suit and represent all the deceased’s beneficiaries, or family members.
+In Ohio, a personal representative of the decedent’s estate can file a wrongful death suit on behalf of the estate and certain family members.
+Often, the executor of the decedent’s will can file suit and represent all the deceased’s beneficiaries (family members).
 If there is no will, the court will appoint a personal representative.

 Simply being related to the deceased is not enough to recover damages in a wrongful death claim.
 In order to be eligible for compensation, family members named in the suit must have suffered a compensable loss.

-Note: If a parent abandoned a child, she will be unable to benefit from a wrongful death claim for that child.
+Other family members will have to prove to the court that they suffered a compensable loss to potentially recover damages.
+However, if a parent abandoned a child, they will be unable to benefit from a wrongful death claim for that child.

-Once a personal representative has filed a claim, plaintiffs must prove that the defendants named in the suit were responsible for the death of decedent.
+Once a personal representative has filed a claim, plaintiffs must prove that the defendants named in the suit were responsible for the decedent’s passing.
 In general, you will have to establish certain elements to prove your claim.

 - Duty: The defendant owed a legal duty to the deceased.
 For example, drivers must drive safely to prevent causing undue harm to other road users.

 - Causation: The defendant’s negligence caused the fatality.
 Proving causation requires you to prove that the death would not have occurred had it not been for the defendant’s negligence.
-For example, your loved one would not have died had the defendant not hit her with his car while responding to a text.
+For example, the accident that killed your loved one would not have occurred had the defendant not been distracted while driving.

-- Death of the decedent: The decedent died as a result of the accident.
+- Death of the decedent: The decedent passed away as a result of the accident.

-The Bressman Law team will handle proving the four elements of negligence.
-We will investigate the accident, interview eyewitnesses, and work with experts to determine the cause of death and to calculate your losses.
+The team at Bressman Law will handle proving the four elements of negligence.
+Your wrongful death lawyer will investigate the accident, interview eyewitnesses, and work with experts to determine the cause of death and calculate your losses.

-To recover damages for a wrongful death, you will need to show that family members are experiencing financial difficulty as a result of the decedent’s death.
-For example, the wife of someone who died in a pedestrian accident may be suffering financially if the deceased was the primary breadwinner in the home.
+To recover damages for wrongful death, you will need to show that family members are experiencing financial difficulty as a result of the decedent’s death.
+For example, if you were financially dependent on your loved one, their death might have caused you significant financial damage.

-Finally, you must prove the existence of a personal representative appointed to bring suit on behalf of the deceased’s family.
+Finally, you must prove that your loved one was appointed a personal representative to bring a lawsuit on behalf of the deceased’s family.

-According to Oh.
-Rev. Code § 2125.02(B), the following damages are recoverable in an Ohio wrongful death suit:
+According to Ohio Revised Code Section 2125.02, the following damages are recoverable in an Ohio wrongful death suit: